cheqd/product-docs/guides/anoncreds/revocation-status-list.md

 `did:cheqd:mainnet:zF7rhDBfUt9d1gJPjx7s1J?resourceName=universityDegree&resourceType=anonCredsRevocRegDef`

-#### Dereference to Revocation Status List Entry
+#### Dereference to Revocation Status List

-`did:cheqd:mainnet:zF7rhDBfUt9d1gJPjx7s1J?resourceName=universityDegree&resourceType=anonCredsStatusListEntry`
+`did:cheqd:mainnet:zF7rhDBfUt9d1gJPjx7s1J?resourceName=universityDegree&resourceType=anonCredsStatusList`

 {% hint style="info" %}
 **Note**: across all three of these queries, the resolver would fetch the latest version of the resource by default
 {% endhint %}

-### Traversing Status List Entries using a DID Resolver
+### Traversing Status Lists Versions using a DID Resolver

-Using existing DID Resolvers, it is possible to traverse the history of Status List Entries in order to produce proofs of non-revocation required in the [AnonCreds Specification](https://anoncreds-wg.github.io/anoncreds-spec).
+Using existing DID Resolvers, it is possible to traverse the history of Status List versions in order to produce proofs of non-revocation required in the [AnonCreds Specification](https://anoncreds-wg.github.io/anoncreds-spec).

-#### Obtain all Revocation Registry Entry Content
+#### Obtain all Status List Versions

-A DID URL such as the following will display all of the accumulators associated with a particular Revocation Registry:
+A DID URL such as the following will display all of the accumulators associated with a particular Status List:

-`did:cheqd:mainnet:zF7rhDBfUt9d1gJPjx7s1J?resourceName=universityDegree&resourceType=statusListEntry&allResourceVersions=true`
+`did:cheqd:mainnet:zF7rhDBfUt9d1gJPjx7s1J?resourceName=universityDegree&resourceType=anonCredsStatusList&allResourceVersions=true`

-#### Obtain Revocation Registry Entry Content at a point in time
+#### Obtain Status List Content at a point in time

-Furthermore, it will be possible to query Revocation Entries at certain times.
+Furthermore, it will be possible to query Status Lists at certain times.
 This may be very useful if you want to prove whether a Verifiable Credential was valid in the past:

-`did:cheqd:mainnet:zF7rhDBfUt9d1gJPjx7s1J?universityDegree&resourceType=statusListEntry&versionTime=2022-08-21T08:40:00Z`
+`did:cheqd:mainnet:zF7rhDBfUt9d1gJPjx7s1J?universityDegree&resourceType=anonCredsStatusList&versionTime=2022-08-21T08:40:00Z`

-#### Obtain latest Revocation Registry Entry
+#### Obtain latest Status List Version

-It will be very common for a proof of non-revocation to require the latest Revocation Registry Entry and work its way back from there.
+It will be very common for a proof of non-revocation to require the latest Status List and work its way back from there.

-The following DID URL will be able to call the latest Revocation Registry Entry
+The following DID URL will be able to call the latest Status List

-`did:cheqd:mainnet:zF7rhDBfUt9d1gJPjx7s1J?universityDegree&resourceType=statusListEntry`
+`did:cheqd:mainnet:zF7rhDBfUt9d1gJPjx7s1J?universityDegree&resourceType=anonCredsStatusList`

 ### Constructing an AnonCred with this logic

-The AnonCreds construction below uses this logic to demonstrate how an application could derive the latest [Status List Entry](revocation-registry-entries.md) using the "`rev_reg_id`" since it shares the same root and would only require replacing "anonCredsRevocRegDef" with "anonCredsStatusListEntry".
+The AnonCreds construction below uses this logic to demonstrate how an application could derive the latest [Status List](revocation-status-list.md) using the "`rev_reg_id`" since it shares the same root and would only require replacing "anonCredsRevocRegDef" with "anonCredsStatusList".

 This is similar to how Hyperledger Indy uses composite strings to derive assoicated AnonCreds Objects from others.
 For example: